 Make sure you use life jackets for this one!
 Make a raft using materials given, and paddle across some still water such as a lake or canal.
 It is best not to do it on moving water as if someone falls in you may not be able to get to them.
 Take all necessary precautions.
 If you don’t know what they are, ask a teambuilding expert.

 Using materials given, make a bridge and cross with it.

 One great way to get your team to work together is to go on a sailing team building day.

 Want More Team Building Ideas?

-This ever growing online team building activities resource will help you to develop your teamwork skills.
-Let me know about your team building successes and failures on the Active Outdoors Twitter page.
-Read my Team Building Ideas blog for more ideas on team building activities, fun group activities and icebreaker activities.
+This ever growing outdoor team building activities resource will help you to develop your teamwork skills.
+Read my Team Building Activities blog for more ideas on team building activities, icebreaker activities and leadership skills.